-- System Users must not install any unapproved anti-virus product that has not been approved by ITD or try to alter the configuration or disable the existing anti-virus product on any UL-owned device. - System Users must install when requested by ITD any software, which is for the prevention of or monitoring of malware infections on any UL-owned device. - System Users should not take any action to prevent the automatic installation of security patches on their devices.
-For System Users who do install software applications locally on their device (i.e. software not provided by ITD), those System Users must ensure that any relevant software security updates for said software are installed when recommended by ITD or the software provider. - System Users should not open suspicious emails or attachments whether solicited or unsolicited from unknown or unusual sources.

-- All System Users should be alert to the possibility of malware and report any suspicious behaviour to the ITD Service Desk immediately. - Any System User who suspects that they have fallen victim to a malicious attack and have had their UL username/password and/or their device compromised must immediately inform the ITD Service Desk, have their password changed and allow ITD to investigate. - System Users must ensure that they do not download any files or install any software that may pose a risk to University systems or data. - System Users must not uninstall or remove UL provided software from a UL-owned device.
+- Users must not install an unapproved anti-virus product or try to alter the configuration or disable the existing anti-virus product. - Users must install when requested by ITD any software, which is for the prevention of or monitoring of malware infections. - Users must ensure that all relevant software security updates are applied to their computer. - Users should not open suspicious emails or attachments whether solicited or unsolicited from unknown or unusual sources. - All users should be alert to the possibility of malware and report any suspicious behaviour to the ITD Service Desk immediately. - Any user who suspects that they have fallen victim to a malicious attack and have had their UL username/password and/or their device compromised must immediately inform the ITD Service Desk, have their password changed and allow ITD to investigate.